Euclidean matchings and minimality of hyperplane arrangements: Local system homology of line arrangements

-Let $\A$ be a locally finite line arrangement in $\R^2$.
-In this section we are going to describe the algebraic Morse complex (associated to a Euclidean matching) that computes the homology of the complement $M(\A)$ with coefficients in an abelian local system.
+In the case of a line arrangement in $\R^2$ it is possible to explicitly describe alternating paths between critical cells of a Euclidean matching.
+As an application, in this section we are going to describe the algebraic Morse complex that computes the homology of the complement $M(\A)$ with coefficients in an abelian local system.
 Then we are going to compare the obtained complex with the algebraic complex of Gaiffi and Salvetti \cite{gaiffi2009morse}, which is based on the polar matching of Salvetti and Settepanella \cite{salvetti2007combinatorial}.